ShravanShankarCS/esp-facialrecognition/README.md

 ## 5. Configuring the Python script.

 1. Open the main.py file.
-2. in the `url` section, change the IP to the one you se on the Serial Monitor.
+2. In the `url` section, change the IP to the one you se on the Serial Monitor.
 3. Execute the script.
 ```bash
 python3 main.py